Firefds/FirefdsKit/README.md

 - Disable secure flag

 ## Attention
-This version was tested by the community and not by me, as I don't have an Android 11 Samsung device.
+This version was tested by the community and not by me, as I don't have an Android 12 Samsung device.
 **THERE COULD BE BUGS/CRASHES/BOOTLOOPS**, but it's pretty stable.
 Please upload any xposed logs when you encounter any issue.
 I can't help you without the logs!
 Confirmed working on:
+- Galaxy S21
 - Galaxy S20
+- Galaxy S10

 ## Installation

 To install this module you need the following apps and modules installed on your device:
-1. Magisk v21.2 and above - https://github.com/topjohnwu/Magisk/releases
+1. Magisk v24.0 and above - https://github.com/topjohnwu/Magisk/releases

+### Option 1 - Zygisk
-2. Magisk Manager v8.0.4 and above - https://github.com/topjohnwu/Magisk/releases
+1. LSPosed Magisk Zygisk Release module v1.7.2 and above - https://github.com/LSPosed/LSPosed/releases

+### Option 2 - Riru
-3. Riru Magisk module v23.1 and above - https://github.com/RikkaApps/Riru/releases
+1. LSPosed Magisk module v1.6.0 and above - https://github.com/LSPosed/LSPosed/releases
-4. EdXposed Magisk module v0.5.1.4  and above - https://github.com/ElderDrivers/EdXposed/releases
+2. Riru Magisk module v25.0.0 and above - https://github.com/RikkaApps/Riru/releases
-5. EdXposed Installer v4.5.7 and above - https://github.com/ElderDrivers/EdXp...nager/releases

 ## Known Issues

 - Some features are removed on purpose.
-Since GravityBox has been working on Samsung Oreo devices without much issues, I only implemented features that need special Samsung coding.
+Since GravityBox has been working on Samsung devices for a while without much issues, I only implemented features that need special Samsung coding.
 You can check You can check GravityBox for R, when it will become available, for additional features.

 ## External Libraries